All Cats Shed, but What’s Normal, and What’s Not?

 Cats shed every day, but will only go through large-scale sheds once or twice a year.
 Depending on breed and environment (among other factors), cats normally lose and regrow their millions of hairs on a routine basis.

-Not all cats shed a heavy winter undercoat during the spring, or lose dry hairs in the fall to make room for a heavier winter coat.
+Not all cats shed a heavy winter undercoat during the spring or lose dry hair in the fall to make room for a heavier winter coat.
 Indoor-only cats may have a steady shed year-round.
 Each cat has a unique shedding pattern.

 Save Your Sanity